cwapi3d/cwapi3dpython/docs/index.md

 **Base of cadwork elements** <br>
 All basic elements in cadwork have an axis system.
 Except for the auxiliary element, room and surfaces, the elements are defined by an axis.
 The axis spans between point 1 and point 2.
-The orientation of the axis is defined by the vectors x,y,z.
+The orientation of the axis is defined by the vectors x, y, z.

 ![Backup Text](img/points.png "cadwork axis"){: style="width:700px"}